 - The Google IDP Information window opens and the Single Sign-On URL and the Entity ID URL fields automatically populate.

-- You can copy the Entity ID and the Single Sign-On URL field values and download the X.509 Certificate, paste them into the appropriate service provider Setup fields, and then click Next
+- Copy the Entity ID and the Single Sign-On URL field values and download the Certificate, as they will be used later in the setup.

 - In the Service Provider Details window, add an ACS URL, an Entity ID, and a start URL.